New Applications Open : 9am, Monday 21 May 2018 and close at 5pm, Monday 16 July.

 The David Scott Mitchell Fellowship encourages and supports the use of the State Library of NSW collections for the study and research of Australian history.
 The David Scott Mitchell Fellowship was established in 2007 through the generous benefaction of Edward John Merewether, great-great-nephew of David Scott Mitchell.
 The Fellowship celebrates the centenary year of Mitchell’s bequest of his collection to the Library.

-The principal purpose of the David Scott Mitchell Fellowship is to encourage and support the use of the Library's collections for the study and research of Australian history in writing and publication amongst scholars, researches and the wider community, including internationally.
+The principal purpose of the David Scott Mitchell Fellowship is to encourage and support the use of the Library's collections for the study and research of Australian history in writing and publication amongst scholars, researchers and the wider community, including internationally.

 It is expected that David Scott Mitchell Fellows will: